skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```

 Skippy executed both tests because it did not find prior impact data.
 Also note that there is no log entry for
 `StringUtilsTest`: It's a normal test that is not "managed" by Skippy.
-We will omit the output for non-skippified tests during
+We will omit the output for
+test that don't use Skippy's predictive test selection during
 the remainder of the tutorial.

 ## Re-Run The Tests